-Sustainable building incorporates and integrates a variety of strategies during the design, construction and operation of building projects.
-The use of Green Building materials and products represents one important strategy in the design of a home.
+Green sustainable building incorporates and integrates a variety of strategies during the design, construction and operation of building projects.
+The use of green building materials and products represents one important strategy in the design of a home.
 Green building offers specific benefits to the homeowner and the environment:

 To maximize water conservation, NPHS replaces the lawn with a drought-tolerant garden in all home rehabilitation projects.
 Native, low-maintenance plants that require little water and are compatible with drip irrigation systems are included in our landscape designs.